-It should be no surprise that the influencer marketing space is expected to grow from just over $13 billion to at least $15 billion by 2022.
+It should be no surprise that the influencer marketing space is expected to grow from just over $13 billion to at least $21.1 billion by the end of 2023.

 As paid ad costs continue to rise on social platforms like YouTube and Instagram, businesses have to find a way to survive.
 This is where influencer marketing steps in.